goinfinite/ez/README.md

 /var/speedia/control sys-install
 ```

-4. The system will reboot and once you get the success message on the logs (check file `/var/log/control.log`), you are good to go.
+4. The system will reboot and once you see control binary running via systemd, you should be able to access the dashboard on the VM IP address on port 3141.

+There will be no log messages on the console for now, the installation process will be refactored soon so that the entire process happens on the Web UI.

+### Web UIs

+This project has two web UIs, the previous Vue.js frontend and the new HTMX frontend.
+The Vue.js frontend is deprecated and will be removed in the future.
+It's available at `/_/` and the HTMX frontend is available at `/`.

+The HTMX frontend has a hot reload feature that will reload the page when the assets are changed.
+It's based on a websocket connection that the client listens to and will reload the page when the server stops responding (which is when Air is rebuilding the binary after a file change).
+To enable this feature, simply put a `DEV_MODE=true` in the `.env` file.

 ## REST API

-The REST API is exposed on port 3141.
+The REST API is exposed on port 3141 via HTTPS on the endpoint `/api/`.
+The API endpoint are versioned and the version is part of the URL.

 ### Swagger // OpenAPI

-The API is documented using Swagger/OpenAPI 2.0 and the documentation can be found on the `/v1/swagger` endpoint.
+The API is documented using Swagger/OpenAPI 2.0 and the documentation can be found on the `/api/swagger/` endpoint.

 To generate the swagger documentation, you must use the following command: